-(a) Wisconsin (b) Total Company 1 Sales of tangible personal property delivered or shipped to Wisconsin purchasers: a Shipped from outside Wisconsin - b Shipped from within Wisconsin - 2 Sales of tangible personal property shipped from Wisconsin to: a The federal government within Wisconsin 2a - b The federal government in a state where the taxpayer would not be taxable under P.L.
-86-272 - c Purchasers in a state where the taxpayer would not be taxable under P.L.
-86-272 - 3 Double throwback sales - 4 Total sales of tangible personal property (for column (a), add lines 1 through 3) 5 Gross receipts from the use of computer software if the purchaser or licensee used the software in Wisconsin 5 - 6 Total gross receipts from the use of computer software 6 7 Gross receipts from services provided to a purchaser who received the benefit of the service in Wisconsin - 8 Total gross receipts from services.
-88 9 Other apportionable gross receipts 9 10 For column a, add lines 4, 5, 7 and 9.
+Pa Part I Sales Factor (Note: If Part I applies, you only need to complete page 1 of this form) (a) Wisconsin (b) Total Company 1 Sales of tangible personal property delivered or shipped to Wisconsin purchasers: a Shipped from outside Wisconsin 1a b Shipped from within Wisconsin 1b 2 Sales of tangible personal property shipped from Wisconsin to: a The federal government within Wisconsin 2a b The federal government in a state where the taxpayer would not be taxable under P.L.
+86-272 c Purchasers in a state where the taxpayer would not be taxable under P.L.
+86-272.
+2c 3 Double throwback sales 4 Total sales of tangible personal property (for column (a), add Iines 1 through 3) 4 5 Gross receipts from the use of computer software if the purchaser or licensee used the software in Wisconsin 5 6 Total gross receipts from the use of computer software 6 7 Gross receipts from services provided to a purchaser who received the benefit of the service in Wisconsin 8 Total gross receipts from services.
+8 9 Other apportionable gross receipts 10 For column a, add lines 4, 5, 7 and 9.
 For column (b), add lines 4, 6, 8, and 9 Sep parate return filers and pass-through entities skip to line 17.
-11 Enter sales included above, if any, that are intercompany sales between combined group members 11 12 Enter sales included above, if any, that are not included in the computation of combined unitary income 13 Add lines 11 and 12 for each column 14 Subtract line 13 from line 10 for each column 15 Enter intercompany sales previously excluded from the sales factor due to the deferral of income, if the deferred income is included in combined unitary income on this return 16 Add lines 14 and 15.
+11 Enter sales included above, if any, that are intercompany sales between combined group members 11 12 Enter sales included above, if any, that are not included in the computation of combined unitary income 13 Add lines 11 and 12 for each column 14 Subtract line 13 from line 10 for each column 15 Enter intercompany sales previously excluded from the sales factor due to the deferral of income, if the deferred income is included in combined unitary income on this return 15 16 Add lines 14 and 15.
 Enter column (a) amount in Form 4A, Part II.
 Enter column (b) amount in Form 4A, Part I 16 17 Separate return filers and pass-through entities: Divide line 10, column (a) by line 10, column (b), and multiply by 100.
 This is the Wisconsin apportionment percentage %